 Fred is an advocate for those dealing with opioid addiction, the effects of which have greatly impacted his family.
 He devotes an entire section of his website to overcoming adversity.
 I respect his willingness to share his son’s story and to bring light to a taboo subject.

 This post highlights a couple of crowdfunded real estate funds available to everyone, not just the accredited investor.
 Both require a minimum of $500.

-I have personally invested with both DiversyFund and Fundrise, the two that will be compared and contrasted today.
+I have personally invested with both DiversyFund and Fundrise (since 2018), the two that will be compared and contrasted today.
 Also, I have an affiliate relationship with both companies.
-If you choose to work with them, this site may receive a referral fee, and you’d be supporting our charitable mission.
+If you choose to work with them, this site will receive a referral fee, and you’d be supporting our charitable mission.

 Comparing and Contrasting Fundrise and DiversyFund